 Performance Measure 2018/19 Actual 2018/19 Target Status 2017/18 Outturn Trend Commentary: Good outturn for the year as a whole.
-The an effect on performance.
-The service is also reliant up within 10 working days.
-The service is also subject to op- on both the County C Council and Environn nental Ser vices to facilitate turn ED09 - Enterprise Zone: Beacon Park Percentage of empty floor space across Beacon Park 14.20% 15% G 14.55% • Commentary: Beacon Park as one of the Councils Enter for businesses.
-During the 2018/19 year additional new b facility with the year end outturn on target.
-ED10 - Number of new homes built 244 300 Α 208 • Commentary: 244 dwellings were completed during 2018/19, a 17% increase on the 208 completions from the previous year.
+There were a few mid-season IT problems which took some time to resolve and had an effect on performance.
+The service is also reliant upon both the County Council and Environmental Services to facilitate turn around within 10 working days.
+The service is also subject to open market completion from private search companies.
+ED09 - Enterprise Zone: Beacon Park Percentage of empty floor space across Beacon Park 14.20% 15% G 14.55% 1 Commentary: Beacon Park as one of the Councils Enterprise Zones continues to develop and provide quality office and commercial space for businesses.
+During the 2018/19 year additional new businesses have moved into the Park including the introduction of a Nursery facility with the year end outturn on target.
+ED10 - Number of new homes built 244 300 Α 208 1 Commentary: 244 dwellings were completed during 2018/19, a 17% increase on the 208 completions from the previous year.
 Despite the 17% increase, the level of delivery remains below the borough's annual housing target (300 dwellings per annum).